abdulaziz-DS/Prodigy-Infotech-Task-4/README.md

 2. **Preprocessed the data** by checking for missing values and performing any necessary cleaning steps.

-3. **Analyzed the sentiment distribution** in the dataset, assuming it contained a 'sentiment' column.
+3. **Analyzed the sentiment distribution** in the dataset.

 4. **Visualized the sentiment distribution** using a bar plot created with `seaborn` and `matplotlib`.

-5. **Analyzed sentiment patterns by topic or brand**, assuming the dataset contained relevant columns, and visualized the results using a stacked bar plot.
+5. **Analyzed sentiment patterns by topic or brand** and visualized the results using a stacked bar plot.

 ## Deriving Valuable Insights